Bathampton Down: Modern

-On the southern slopes sits the American Museum in Britain in Claverton Manor, a house designed by Jeffry Wyattville and built in the 1820s on the site of a manor bought by Ralph Allen in 1758.
+On the southern slopes are the American Museum and Gardens, at Claverton Manor, a house designed by Jeffry Wyatville and built in the 1820s on the site of a manor bought by Ralph Allen in 1758.
 It is now a Grade I listed building.

 A drinking water reservoir was constructed on the down in 1955, although the land had originally been purchased by the City Council of Bath in 1928.